Pupils eligible for Pupil Premium

 - Low aspirations – fixed mindset

-Our aim is to narrow the gap in attainment and educational opportunity between those children attracting pupil premium funding and those children from more privileged backgrounds.
+Our aim is to close any gaps in pupil attainment and progress between those children in receipt of pupil premium funding and those children who do not and improve the life opportunities for our disadvantaged pupils.

 The school's ethos is one of genuine concern and care for all to achieve their fullest potential.
 Great emphasis is placed on all staff members knowing and understanding every child well, treating children with the utmost respect and empowering them to become responsible, confident and resilient learners in our team.
 As such, we discuss, monitor and support children's wellbeing needs regularly which informs the cycle of provision.